 This explains the market's obsession with the next CPI report.
 And the one after that, and the one after that.

 For the record, the CPI report is released monthly by the Bureau of Labor Statistics, based on price data collected over the course of the month.

 Per the BLS, prices for the goods and services used to calculate the CPI are collected in 75 urban areas throughout the country and from about 23,000 retail and service establishments.
 Data on rents are collected from about 50,000 landlords or tenants.
 The weight for an item is derived from reported expenditures on that item as estimated by the Consumer Expenditure Survey.

 The CPI report is broken down into many subcategories, but the two main ones you'll hear most about on CPI day are headline CPI and core CPI.
 The headline number is the main inflation gauge.
 Core CPI excludes volatile food and energy prices, and is considered to be a better predictor of future inflation.
 The data are expressed as percent changes, and are measured both month-to-month and year-over-year.

-As for the next CPI report, the March inflation figures are slated for release by the BLS on Wednesday, April 12 at 8:30 am Eastern time.
-The Federal Reserve Bank of Cleveland's "Nowcast" (opens in new tab) predicts headline inflation to increase by 5.2% year-over-year.
-That would represent a slowdown from the 6% increase in prices seen in the February CPI report.
-On a monthly basis, March inflation is forecast to rise 0.3%, down from a gain of 0.4% in February.
+As for the next CPI report, the November inflation figures are slated for release by the BLS on December 12 at 8:30 am Eastern time.
+The Federal Reserve Bank of Cleveland's Nowcast predicts headline inflation in November to increase by 3.1%, down from the 3.2% rate seen in the October CPI report.
+On a monthly basis, November inflation is forecast to rise 0.05%, or up slightly from an unchanged reading the prior month.

-March's core CPI, which excludes volatile food and energy prices, is expected to increase 5.7% annually and 0.5% on a monthly basis.
+November's core CPI, which excludes volatile food and energy prices, is expected to increase 4.1% annually and 0.3% on a monthly basis.
+October's core CPI rose 4.0% year-over-year and 0.2% on a monthly basis.